 Cover with foil and bake in a preheated oven 350 degrees F for 20 minutes.

-Fresh-from-the-garden, easy recipe which uses potatoes and fresh herbs for a flavorful side dish!
+A fresh-from-the-garden, easy recipe which uses potatoes and fresh herbs for a flavorful side dish!

 What’s your favorite potato recipe?
 Or do you know of an interesting way to use them?
 I’d love to know your ideas!